NUS-ALSET/lambda-nbconvert/README.md

 ...
 ```

-And finally, the POST response is being populated with prope CORS headers if CORS is enabled:
+And finally, the POST response is being populated with proper CORS headers if CORS is enabled:

 ```
 ...